opencast/opencast/docs/guides/admin/docs/modules/googlespeechtranscripts.md

 Configuration
 -------------
+**Notes**: Instructions and screenshots provided in this section are based on Google Speech-to-Text documentation at the time of writing this document.
+For up to date instructions please search for _'google speech to text configuration'_ or visit [Google Cloud service page](https://console.cloud.google.com/getting-started).

 ### Step 1: Activate Google Speech and Google Cloud Storage APIs
 * Log in to your Google account and [Activate a 12 months free trial Google Cloud Platform services](https://cloud.google.com/free/)